jdougherty4/test/chapter2.md

 a <- matrix(1:12, nrow = 3, byrow = T)
 a

-Data frames are similar to the table structure in Excel.
-Each row represents a unique observation and each column representing a variable.
+Data frames are similar to matrices and the table structure in Excel.
+Each row represents a unique observation and each column represents a variable.

-Lists are a special type of data structure that can store many other data structures.
-One list can contain a vector, a matrix, data frame, and even another list.

 `@instructions`
 Complete the code to run calculations on the different types of data.